 1. Try New Things

 Take a class, learn a language, find a new hobby, travel, or just do things differently than you did yesterday.
-Part of breaking our old habit of binary thinking is switching up our everyday lived experience.
+Part of breaking our old habit of being binary thinkers is switching up our everyday experiences.

 2. Meet New People

 The same goes for meeting new people.
 If everyone in your social media feed looks and thinks like you, you’re probably stuck in a feedback loop.
-You spout off some binary thinking, and then your friends agree with said binary thinking, and the cycle continues.
+You’ve created an echo chamber where everyone agrees with you, and you don’t feel challenged or forced to think about certain ideas.

 Break out of binary thinking by meeting new people—people from other cultures, races, religions, and backgrounds.
 But it’s not enough to just meet them.
 We also need to be curious and open to their perspectives.